yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the Backup Job for the contosoinsurance database.](images/bk-sql13.png "Database Backup Job")

-    > **Note:** You can continue to the next step in the lab without waiting for the backup job to complete.
+    > **Note**: You can continue to the next step in the lab without waiting for the backup job to complete.

 ## Exercise 4: Validate resiliency